-Ready to put together your fundraising season campaign?
+Ready to put together your year-end campaign?
 Try these tips for writing and promoting it:

 Leveraging your existing donors is a simple way to get more from fundraising season.

 You can use donor management tools to see when they last donated.
-People who have only just donated may not want to give again during the fundraising season, for example.
+People who have only just donated may not want to give again during the this season, for example.

 This can help you focus more of your efforts on people who may donate at this time of year.